Research Futures Student Workshops

 To book: Select the appropriate audience in PDMS, check the details of the workshops, and choose from the workshops available by clicking 'add course'.
 Booking is essential for all workshops.
 Please also read our Course Etiquette guidelines, which include the booking policy for the Research Futures student workshops.

-*Please note: booking for workshops in semester 2 will open at the end of November*
+*Please note: booking for workshops in semester 2 are now open.*

 There are a number of workshops throughout the academic year.
-Some are run in series, with a number of workshops focused on one area, for example "Communicating Research" or "Career Management".
-Others are stand-alone workshops, for example 'How to be an effective researcher' or Project Management.
+Some are run in series, with a number of workshops focused on one area, for example "Communicating Research" or "Managing Your Career".
+Others are stand-alone workshops, for example 'How to be an Effective Researcher' or Project Management.
 Summaries of the workshops can be found below.

 Getting Started (new research students)

-The Postgraduate Researcher Induction welcomes you to Heriot-Watt University.
-It includes contributions from senior academic staff, experienced research students, Postgraduate Representatives, and departments providing training and support for early career researchers, including the Centre for Academic Leadership & Development.
+Welcome to postgraduate researcher induction at Heriot-Watt.
+This includes contributions from senior academic staff, experienced research students, postgraduate representatives, and departments providing training and support for early career researchers, including the Research Futures Academy.